adrienjoly/telegram-scribe-bot/README.md

 4. Deploy and bind the bot to Telegram (still from the `functions` sub-folder)
   - `$ npm run deploy` (will upload the source code to your Firebase project)
   - In the `.env` file, replace the default `ROUTER_URL` value by the one printed when deploying (previous step), it must end with `/router/`
+  - `$ npm run deploy:test` (to check that the function deployed on Firebase works as expected)
+  - `$ npm run webhook:bind` (to bind that function to your Telegram bot)
+  - `$ npm run webhook:test` (to check that the function's router URL was properly bound to your Telegram bot)

 5. Test your bot
   - In your Telegram app, start a conversation with your bot (e.g. mine is [@aj_scribe_bot](t.me/aj_scribe_bot))